saraswathyamjith/esolangs/README.md

   - **Non executable by Python + Passed**: 7.69%
   - **Subset**: 15 problems

+The researcher noticed a stark contrast between the OpenAI code generated and the Deepseek code generated.
+The Deepseek code had a lower accuracy due to the code generated being clearly Minipy but not compiling due to errors while the OpenAI code was clearly python and had a high accuracy but was also executable by a standard python interpreter.

 ### 0815
 0815 is an esolang based around a queue and 3 registers.
 It only understands hexadecimal, so every numeric input and output is in hexadecimal.
 Everything that is not an instruction is a comment.
 0815 has been tested on two benchmarks, both HumanEval and our own EsoEval (collection of simple problems).
 On average, 7850 tokens were fed in as prompts for in-context learning and there were 300 completion tokens allowed resulting in Total tokens: 8150.